Tax checks for taxi, private hire and scrap metal licences

 If you use an accountant or adviser to help you with your taxes, they cannot carry out the tax check for you.

-What are HMRC checking?
+What HMRC are checking

 The tax check is a simple check to make sure you are registered for tax, if you should be.
 HMRC are not checking calculations or if you have paid the right amount of tax.
 As such, there are restrictions on the information that HMRC can ask you to provide.